 Make sure your email is written in your payment, so I can send you the courses.
-Once I receive your payment, I will email you a link to the courses you purchase within 24 hours.
+Once I receive your payment, I will email you a link to the courses within 24 hours.
 Please check your spam email as my email has occasionally gone there (even though I never send chain emails).
-If you have any problems, contact me at email@example.com.
+If you have any problems, contact me at firstname.lastname@example.org.

 1) Can’t match a note immediately on the first or second go

 2) Can’t hold a note for a few seconds without wavering off it

 3) Can’t go from one note to the next without changing key or going off pitch

 4) Can’t sing a note correctly after adding the lyrics

 5) Have been called ‘tone deaf’ (which really just means you don’t know how to match the notes/pitch of the song)

 No-one is tone deaf, in the sense that they can’t learn.
 Everyone is able to learn, as long as you have a voice that can speak.

 I have designed a training method which gradually builds up your ability to match pitch, and hold that pitch accurately.
 You will also learn how to match changing pitch, which is really just going from one note to the next accurately.